Grrrben/gocoin/README.md

 }
 ```

-If successful, the client is added and the response will consist of the client and a total of clients in the network.
+If successful, the node is added and the response will consist of the node and a total of nodes in the network.
-`{"Client":{"hostname":"localhost","protocol":"http://","port":8003,"name":"Name of the client","hash":"f1c13a0c8292fa5c9dfe565a19f79c2993619e9b6c5da0669b5c886043224673"},"total":3}`
+`{"Node":{"hostname":"localhost","protocol":"http://","port":8003,"name":"Name of the node","hash":"f1c13a0c8292fa5c9dfe565a19f79c2993619e9b6c5da0669b5c886043224673"},"total":3}`

-The HTTP code is a 200 on success or a 409 if a conflict with current listed clients arises.
+The HTTP code is a 200 on success or a 409 if a conflict with current listed nodes arises.

 ## TODO